 Because this is a contract that conveys the control of the right to use a nonfinancial asset of the District for a period of time in an exchange transaction, the lease falls under the scope of GASB No. 87, Leases.
 Under the lease standard the District would need to record a lease receivable and related deferred inflow of financial of resources for the remaining contract period.
 As the remaining receivable balance on the contract was not material to the financial statements, the District did not record.
-The District recognized \$2,200 of rental income for both years ended September 30, 2023 and 2022, which is included in other services and income on the Statement of Revenues, Expenses, and Changes in Net Position.
+The District recognized \$1,800 and \$2,200 of rental income for the years ended September 30, 2024 and 2023, respectively, which is included in other services and income on the Statement of Revenues, Expenses, and Changes in Net Position.
 The lease expires in August 2026.
-Future minimum rentals to be received are approximately \$2,400 for the next three fiscal years.
+Future minimum rentals to be received are approximately \$2,400 for the next two fiscal years.